The simple version

 Do children and babies pay the Bali tourist levy?

 Love Bali lists the levy as Rp 150,000 per person and does not present children, babies or infants as a standard tourist exemption in the public FAQ.
-So the practical answer is: treat it as per person, not per family, unless the official Love Bali page says otherwise when you pay.
+So the practical answer is: budget the levy per foreign tourist in the family, not per family group.

 That means families should budget it as one levy for each foreign tourist in the group.
 Annoying?
 Maybe.
 Complicated?
 Not really.
 Do not invent a baby loophole at the airport because a comment thread sounded confident.